Kratohs/ghc-unload-obj/README.md

 After building, copy the pre-compiled .o file and strings.txt from the root folder to the same directory as the executable.

+Type 'r1000' and press enter to see roughly 800MB allocated and never freed.

 If using a recompiled .o file, copy it to the same directory as the executable and make sure that the first line of strings.txt is the .o file's file name including the extension, and that the second line is its symbol name that